kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

 Categories: Structure; Metadata

-Guidance: Developers SHOULD only define Metaschema constraints with a severity `level="INFORMATIONAL"` (a.k.a. informational constraints) if and only if the FedRAMP developers clearly document a specific use case where a FedRAMP package reviewer SHOULD review the analysis reported in its `message` field.
+Guidance: Developers SHOULD only define Metaschema constraints with a severity `level="INFORMATIONAL"` (a.k.a. informational constraints) if and only if the FedRAMP developers clearly document a specific use case where a FedRAMP package reviewer should review the analysis reported in its `message` field.
 The constraint SHOULD report an analytical result of processing one or more OSCAL data elements and emitting novel information for that use case.
-The constraint's `message`, `target`, `test` fields SHOULD NOT only be the inverse of the opposite condition of a `CRITICAL`, `ERROR`, or `WARNING` constraint.
+The constraint's `message`, `target`, and `test` fields SHOULD NOT only be the inverse of the opposite condition of a `CRITICAL`, `ERROR`, or `WARNING` constraint.

-Developers MAY use informational constraints for development and ad-hoc debugging, but such a constraint MUST NOT be merged into a branch for release to downstream stakeholders without project technical leads' approval during code review.
-That review SHOULD include a review of a documented use case for how FedRAMP package review or alternative stakeholder will act upon this information.
+Developers MAY use informational constraints for development and ad-hoc debugging, but such constraints MUST NOT be merged into a branch for release to downstream stakeholders without project technical leads' approval during code review.
+That review SHOULD include a review of a documented use case for how FedRAMP package reviewers or alternative stakeholders will act upon this information.

 [back to top](#summary)